 Limit screen time in the weeks before the flight

 While Baby Bird is no stranger to TV - how else does anyone cook a meal or brush their teeth in the morning with children, I ask you!!?!? - he has never actually played games on an iPad or even a phone before, mostly because we don't use an iPad and we try to keep our phones out of everyone's sight when we're all together.
 Maybe this played to our advantage because when we then gave him an iPad a few hours into the flight, and played a few episodes of Pingu or played Shape Sorter with him, we were lucky enough to get a good twenty or so minutes of him occupying himself.
 Anyone with a busy 18 month old like our boy will know this is a result!
+We also recommend getting a decent iPad holder like this one so they can hold the device themselves and not smash it when they drop it.

 Bring "new" toys and hold them back